-In Section 2.2, "A guided tour of a public goods experiment" and Section 2.3, "First test of a treatment", we make a guided tour through the definition of a treatment.
+In Section 2.2, "A very simple game", we present a simple non-interactive experiments and in Section 2.4, "Step by step to the simple game" we present in a guided tour how to program it.
+In Section 2.5, "Testing the treatment", we show how to test it.
 The purpose of these sections is to get a first impression of how to program with z-Tree.